LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic02-2-Bayes.md

 (This is not real data and is different from the example in the book)

-- Odds of rain after clouds are 7:2
+- Odds of rain after morning clouds are 7:2
-   (7 out of 9 chance of a correct prediction).
+   (7 out of 9 out of nine times when it's cloudy, it rains).
-- Odds of rain after a clear sky are 1:8
+- Odds of rain after a clear sky in the morning are 1:8
-  (1 out of 9 chance of a false positive).
+  (1 out of 9 times it's not cloudy it rains).

-Likelihood of rain on days it is cloudy is:  7/9 &divide; 1/9 = 7 (I chose the odds so that the math is easy, the denominators don't always have to be the same.)
+Likelihood of rain on days it is cloudy is:  7/9 &divide; 1/9 = 7 (I chose the odds to have the same denominators so that the math would be easy, but the denominators don't have to be the same.)

 ## Posterior odds

 **Definition**
 This is the end result.
-The new odds that are calculated after the new information has been added.
+The new odds that are calculated after the new information (liklihood) has been added.

 Bayes' Formula:
 posteriorOdds = priorOdds * likelihoodRatio